John took a two year leave from the plumbing apprenticeship he would never return to. It was time to pursue his singing career. Darryl Sambell

 In January 1970 John starred in the pantomime Dick Whittington and His Cat, playing the lead role of Dick Whittington.

-In June 1970 the Looking Through A Tear album goes gold within weeks of its release and in
+In June 1970 the Looking Through A Tear album went gold within weeks of its release and in

-October Comic Conversation becomes a national top ten hit
+October Comic Conversation became a national top ten hit

 Many singles were released but failed to chart, in

 fact, he was kept out of the charts until October 1972.